5 Best Lower Back Stretches to Do in Bed

 - Lack of Movement: During sleep, you typically maintain one or two positions for 7-9 hours.
 This extended period without movement can lead to muscle stiffness and joint immobility.

-- Natural Body Processes: Your spinal discs absorb water during the night to maintain their cushioning function for the day ahead.
+- Fluid Build up: Your spinal discs absorb water during the night to maintain their cushioning function for the day ahead.
 While this height change is minimal, it can make an already sensitive nervous system more reactive in the morning.